Draycote Water

 Draycote Water is a 240 ha reservoir and country park near the village of Dunchurch, 3.75 mi south of Rugby in Warwickshire, England, owned and operated by Severn Trent Water.
 It draws its water from the River Leam, and supplies drinking water to Rugby and Coventry.
-It is named after the nearby hamlet of Draycote.
+It is named after the nearby hamlet of Draycote and is the largest body of water within Warwickshire.

 The reservoir was created in the 1960s and was opened in 1970, with a new pipe and pump installed in 2012.
 It has a capacity of up to 5 billion gallons (23 million m³) and a maximum depth of 70 ft.

 It is a site for birdwatching and has a bird hide, with a feeding station sponsored by the West Midland Bird Club.
 Severn-Trent manage an adjacent 20 acre country park.
 Draycote is used by cyclists, runners, windsurfers, fly fishers and for boating.
 Fishing is for brown trout and rainbow trout from the banks or from boats.
 A farm to the north east of the site has a herd of alpacas.